openshift-service-mesh/sail-operator/docs/ossm/injection/README.md

     NAME                     READY   STATUS    RESTARTS   AGE
     sleep-5577c64d7c-w9vpk   2/2     Running   0          12s
     ```
-1. View detailed state of the injected pod.
+1. View the detailed state of the injected pod.
 You should see the injected `istio-proxy` container.
     ```bash
     oc describe pod -l app=sleep
     ...